-- How does their career path, affect their decision making, and how will they determine the credibility of your company?
+- How does their career path affect their decision-making, and how will they determine your company’s credibility?

 - Do they use social media, and how and what?
 How much do they rely on peer networks?
 Are they brave and bold or nervous and cautious?

-- Professional drivers are essential but don’t be afraid to get personal: how do they spend their leisure time, and what does this mean for how to engage them?
+- Professional drivers are essential but don’t be afraid to get personal: how do they spend their leisure time, and what does this mean for engaging them?
 If you’re going deep, perhaps even in a highly targeted account-based marketing where you’re profiling real people, these insights can be valuable.
 But use them with respect – you don’t want to creep anyone out.